andrewwinters5000/klimakoffer/website/milestone1/milestone1_intro.md

-**Comment**: For the interested student, we recommend to attend other specialized courses available at UoC or read detailed lecture notes such as for instance: [Stocker, "Introduction to Climate Modeling".
+**Comment**: For the interested student, we recommend to attend other specialized courses available at LiU or read detailed lecture notes such as for instance: [Stocker, "Introduction to Climate Modeling".
 Universität Bern](https://climatehomes.unibe.ch/~stocker/papers/stocker18icm.pdf), published by [Springer (closed access, not available on the university network)](https://link.springer.com/book/10.1007/978-3-642-00773-6).

 With this introductory discussion on the climate